therealsphinx/support.balsamiq.com/content/sales/gdrivesubscription.md

 Subscriptions for Mockups 3 for Google Drive are sold separately for each Google ID (email address).
 We do not yet offer [company-wide subscriptions](/sales/gdrivecompany) for Mockups for Google Drive.

-The Mockups 3 for Google Drive User Guide is found [here](https://docs.balsamiq.com/google-drive/user-guide/).
+The Mockups 3 for Google Drive documentation is [here](https://docs.balsamiq.com/google-drive/).

 * * *

 ## Signing up for a Subscription

-Before signing up for a subscription, you must first [install](https://docs.balsamiq.com/google-drive/user-guide/#installation) Mockups for Google Drive.
+Before signing up for a subscription, you must first [install](https://docs.balsamiq.com/google-drive/installing/) Mockups for Google Drive.

 As subscriptions are tied to specific Google IDs, be sure you are logged in to the Google ID (email) with which you plan to use Mockups 3 for Google Drive.